Benjamin Waterhouse Hawkins: Family and death

 Hawkins had married in 1826 to Mary Selina Green, and by her had several children.
 In 1835, he met and fell in love with artist Frances 'Louisa' Keenan, and the next year he left his family and bigamously married her.
 He kept in touch with Mary and her children, but lived with Louisa, having two additional daughters.
 On his 1874 return to England, he seems to have become estranged from Louisa.
 He was living with his son by Mary, amidst what he described a "climax of domestic troubles" thought to indicate that Louisa had finally learned that their 38-year marriage had been invalid, and this may have led to his precipitous return to America in 1875.
-After his second return, he moved to West Brompton to be near his first wife, Mary, who was ill.
+After his second return to England, he moved to West Brompton to be near his first wife, Mary, who was ill.
 Mary died in 1880.

 In 1883, Hawkins again married Louisa, although since they were not cohabitants at the time this was probably done for legalistic reasons (to legitimize their children), and they apparently never reconciled before her death the next year.
-Hawkins suffered a debilitating stroke in 1889, leading to erroneous reports of his death, and died on 27 January 1894.
+Hawkins suffered a debilitating stroke in 1889, leading to erroneous reports of his death.
+He died in Putney on 27 January 1894.
 There is a blue plaque at 22 Belvedere Road ("Fossil Villa") in Upper Norwood, commemorating where he lived between 1856 and 1872.